RahulAggarwal1016/Tip_the_Scales/README.md

 1. Download this repository on your computer.
 2. Make sure you have [Python3](https://www.python.org/downloads/) installed on your computer
 3. Open the project folder in a Python IDE.
 We recommend using [Pycharm CE](https://www.jetbrains.com/pycharm/download/#section=mac) by Jet Brains which can be downloaded for free.
 4. Set up your Python3 interpreter and make sure the following modules are installed.
-Before installing these modules on your IDE, you have to download them on your computer using   "pip3 install ____" (the underlines represent the module names:
+Before installing these modules on your IDE, you have to download them on your computer using   "pip3 install --" (the dash represents the module names):
     - tensorflow
     - keras
     - librosa